SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 We call our solution a Toolkit rather than a framework because the focus is on rapid development with reusable interface and business components.
 And we call it Agile because the components are designed to adapt easily and reliably as agile requirements evolve.

+### So how is Agile Toolkit different?

-In practice, you'll be working with:
+Compared to conventional PHP MVC frameworks, you'll be working with:

 * **A fresh approach to Views**: building a rich user experience by snapping together flexible, event-aware View components using only PHP ([see more...](/TODO))
 * **A fresh approach to Models**: building your business logic in Models that plug directly into your View components and adapt robustly as requirements evolve ([see more...](/TODO))
-* **A fresh approach to Addons**: plugging in additional functionality from an ecosystem of Addons that take full advantage of the event handling and styling features of the Toolkit Core ([see more...](/TODO)).
+* **A fresh approach to Addons**: plugging in additional functionality from an ecosystem of Addons that take full advantage of the AJAX, event handling and styling features of the Toolkit Core ([see more...](/TODO)).

+### The payoff

 So what is the payoff for you, the developer?
 Quite simply, AJAX applications that are:

 * Easier to build
-* Easier to test
+* Easier to test, and
-* And easier to change.
+* Easier to change.

 ### Example: a full-featured CRUD application in just TODO lines of code